In order to use the features of the Chat SDK in your client apps, a

 You can also use a session token instead of an access token to authenticate a user.
 It's a more secure option because session tokens expire after a certain period whereas access tokens don't.
 Our Chat Platform API guide further explains about the difference between access token and session token, how to issue a session token, and how to revoke all session tokens.

 When a user logs in to a client app using the Chat SDK, a user can be authenticated with a session token.
-Once the user is authenticated, the Chat SDK connects the user to the Sendbird server and is able to send data requests to it.
-Each session can last up to ten minutes as long as the session token which the user was authenticated with hasn't been revoked.
-Once the session is expired after ten minutes, the user's session token will be automatically refreshed using
+If a user is authenticated with a session token, the Chat SDK connects the user to the Sendbird server and can send data requests to it for ten minutes as long as the session token hasn't expired or hasn't been revoked.

-The following code shows how to implement the handler.
+The following code shows how to implement the delegate methods.

 A user should be disconnected from Sendbird server when they no longer need to receive messages from an online state.
 However, the user will still receive push notifications for new messages from group channels they've joined.